alexpaul/Binary-Search-Tree/README.md

 * All the values in nodes to the root's left subtree must be less than the root's value.
 * All the values in nodes to the root's right subtree must be greater than the root's value.

+> Insertion, search and deletion on a Binary Search Tree is logorithmic `O(log n)` making it a very efficient data structure.

 ## Objectives

 * To be able to **insert** a new node into a Binary Search Tree.